 - General discomfort

-This post will cover how to relax muscle tension with four methods: movement, temperature, foam rollers, and progressive muscle relaxation (PMR).
+Keep reading to discover how to relax muscle tension with four different methods: movement, temperature, foam rollers, and progressive muscle relaxation (PMR).

 Taking small movements throughout the day is a great way to decrease muscle tension.
 Especially for folks who are working from home or in especially sedentary jobs.

 Some ideas for small, daily movements include:

 - Shrug your shoulders all up to your ears for about 10 seconds, and then release